 Beyond powder skiing, we believe that rockered designs provide greater utility to all-mountain skiers by enabling them to use longer, more stable skis that are still maneuvered with ease on firm snow.
 You'd be hard-pressed to find a dedicated powder ski that doesn't have rocker.
 In fact, rocker is increasingly common in all-mountain skis as well.
 That said, many of the contenders from our test were still able to carve smoothly when taken out of deep snow.
 For this metric, we rated each model based on ease of turn initiation, exiting power of each turn, and confidence in edge hold.
 Our testers were asked to find a firm, consistent surface with a considerable pitch on which to make aggressive turn shapes.
 By carving rhythmically with consistent edge pressure, they were to complete turns at the smallest possible radius for the ski.

-The three standout models for carving are the Volkl Confession, Elan Ripstick 116, and the Atomic Backland FR 109.
+The two standout models for carving are the Volkl Confession and the Elan Ripstick 116.
 All of these choices have stout sidewall construction, considerable camber, and stiffer-than-usual tails for a powder ski—all characteristics more commonly found in a full-on frontside carver.
 Not surprisingly, each of these models come from brand families traditionally seen on World Cup podiums.
 With an appetite for speed, they are quick to initiate and accelerate through the finish of each turn with.
 Of our favorites in this category, the Volkl Confession takes the cake for carvy-ness.
 With titanal bands for torsional flex and a sidecut radius of more than 21 meters, the Confession handles aggressive edge pressure and top-end turn shapes with ease—winning it our highest score for carving - a 9 out of 10.

 Powder skis are undoubtedly designed to fill a particular niche.
 But that doesn't necessarily mean we want to sacrifice performance when skiing anything but creamy hero snow.